aiden-original/portfolio/README.md

 portfolio
 all are in python

-conectV3.1.py:connect four(saw a course on code acadamy)
+conectV3.1.py:connect four(inspired by a course on code acadamy)

 main   :   one player text based battle simulator infinite game(infinite summon)